 Your reader’s first introduction to your content is your blog post title.
 It’s the reason they click through to read your articles!
 Your blog title tells readers what your post is about, and, most importantly, why the content matters to them.
 Because of this, your blog titles must be as carefully crafted as the post’s content!

 There are a number of factors that go into building your title that will get people clicking!
 One of the most important elements to consider when writing your blog title is the length.
-The length of the title can affect how your post populates on search engine result pages, how interested potential readers are in your content, and how your post will display on various social media channels.
+The length of the title can affect how your post populates on search engine result pages, how interested potential readers are in your content, and how your post will be displayed on various social media channels.

 So we’re dedicating our post today to answering the question, “How long should a blog post title be?”
 We’ll walk you through each factor to consider and help you craft that perfect title!
 With these helpful tips, you’ll be able to boost your SEO and your follower count!
 Let’s dive right in!